 Blog – This is the only remaining grey area.
 I’m going to throw every remaining website into the “blog” category, but keep in mind I’m referring to any information based site which doesn’t collect much to any information from its visitors.
 This could be an affiliate site where you just have a handful of affiliate links designed to generate revenue.

 In this case I’ll refer you back to the “benefits of SSL” section of this article.
-Remember that SSL certified sites have an SEO advantage over those which don’t.
+Remember that SSL certified sites have an SEO advantage over those which don’t, including the website padlock.

 So long answer short, if you have a website on which you’re targeting and trying to rank for competitive keywords, regardless of whether or not you collect information, then you likely still want that certification for the SEO benefit.
 Plus the padlock and other reassuring symbols are bonuses as we continue to advance toward an internet where insecure websites which get flagged in browsers become more visible and secured sites are the norm.